WODE-FM: Oldies

 On August 23, 1991, WHXT dropped its CHR format for oldies.
 The format played the hits of the 1950s, 1960s, and a few songs from the early 1970s.
 The call sign became WODE-FM (standing for "oldies") and the station became known as "Oldies 99" under programming consultant Pete Salant.

-The station was sold to Patterson Broadcasting and became "Oldies 99.9" in the mid 1990s (adding the "point nine" in its handle as more radios employed digital tuners).
+The station was sold to Patterson Broadcasting and became "Oldies 99.9" in the mid-1990s (adding the "point nine" in its handle as more radios employed digital tuners).
 In 1997, Capstar bought WODE-FM and WEEX as part of a multi-station deal, but spun the Easton stations off to Clear Channel Communications.
 Capstar had to do this because the Lehigh Valley has only five FM stations, and under FCC rules, no one company could own more than half.
 Capstar was already buying WZZO and WAEB-FM.
 Under Clear Channel ownership, WODE-FM continued its oldies format.

-In 2000, Clear Channel announced a merger with AM/FM Broadcasters (a company which was created as a result of a merger with Capstar and Chancellor).
-AM/FM already owned WZZO and WAEB-FM.
-Clear Channel would not be allowed to keep all three stations upon the merger, so it decided to swap WODE-FM and WEEX with Nassau Broadcasting Partners.
+In 2000, Clear Channel announced a merger with AMFM Broadcasters (a company which was created as a result of a merger with Capstar and Chancellor), once again requiring WODE-FM to be sold due to an ownership conflict with WZZO and WAEB-FM.
+Clear Channel decided to swap WODE-FM and WEEX with Nassau Broadcasting Partners.
 Nassau was given cash plus WODE-FM and WEEX, while Clear Channel obtained stations in New Jersey, including WNNJ, WNNJ-FM, WSUS, WHCY, and management agreements for WDLC and WTSX.
-Clear Channel also kept the former Capstar/AM-FM stations.
+Clear Channel also kept the former Capstar/AMFM stations.